SYK thermal expectations are classically easy at any temperature

 We apply this generic argument to the SYK model, one of the most well-studied models in condensed matter and high-energy physics~\cite{sachdev1993gapless,parcollet1999non,georges2000mean,georges2001quantum,kitaev2015SYK,maldacena2016remarks,maldacena2016bound,kitaev2018soft}.
 The SYK model is a strongly interacting fermionic model defined by randomly coupling all possible $q$-body interactions between $n$ Majorana fermions.
 For $J_{i_1\cdots i_q} \sim_\mathrm{iid} \cN\lr{0, (q-1)!
 J^2/ n^{q-1}}$ and fermions satisfying $\{\psi_i,\psi_j\} = \delta_{ij}$, a Hamiltonian instance is given by

 In the context of quantum algorithms, the SYK model has been considered a candidate Hamiltonian for quantum advantage due to various obstructions to classical algorithms outlined in Fig.~\ref{fig:box}.
-Moreover, it is expected to be quantumly easy due to its non-glassy, replica symmetric physics~\cite{almheiri2024universal,zhang2019evaporation,maldacena2021syk,chen2021fast,schuster2025cooling}.
+Moreover, it is expected to be quantumly easy due to its absence of a phase transition: it has non-glassy, replica symmetric physics at any (constant) temperature~\cite{almheiri2024universal,zhang2019evaporation,maldacena2021syk,chen2021fast,schuster2025cooling}.

-Our main result shows that Barvinok's interpolation method can estimate thermal expectations for a large family of Hamiltonians, including the SYK model at any constant temperature.
-We show this result via standard (but non-rigorous) path integral computations that identify the complex zeros of the SYK partition function, evaluated with large-$n$ and large-$q$ expansions \cite{maldacena2016remarks,kitaev2015SYK,takahashi2011replica,takahashi2013zeros,khramtsov2021spectral}.
-To complement this result, we also give a fully rigorous proof that Barvinok's method successfully estimates thermal expectations of Gibbs states that are entangled and constructed from code Hamiltonians~\cite{anshu2020circuit}.
+We argue that Barvinok’s interpolation method estimates thermal expectations within a broad zero-free regime that extends well beyond settings accessible to standard classical heuristics.
+Our main application is the SYK model, where standard but non-rigorous large-$n$, large-$q$ path-integral methods locate the complex zeros of the partition function and thereby determine the $\beta$-dependence of Barvinok’s interpolation runtime \cite{maldacena2016remarks,kitaev2015SYK,takahashi2011replica,takahashi2013zeros,khramtsov2021spectral}.
+We support this picture with fully rigorous results for bounded-degree Hamiltonians showing a universal high-temperature, computationally easy phase that extends to temperatures lower than the sudden death of entanglement~\cite{bakshi2024high}.
+A family of provably entangled Gibbs states certifies the separation between these computationally easy and separable temperatures.

 \PRLsec{Results} To analyze our classical algorithms, the main objects we study are the zeros of the partition function $Z(\beta)$; i.e., complex-valued $\beta_j$ such that $Z(\beta_j) = 0$.
 Note that all such $\beta_j$ must have an imaginary component: since $Z(\beta) = \sum_k e^{-\beta E_k}$ for eigenvalues $E_k$ of the Hamiltonian, the partition function is always nonzero for any choice of real $\beta$.
 However, if the complex zeros $\beta_j$ approach the $\Re \beta$ axis at some $\beta_*$ in the thermodynamic limit $n\to\infty$, then the free energy $-\frac{1}{\beta} \log Z(\beta)$ becomes non-analytic in the vicinity of $\beta_*$.
 This corresponds to a phase transition, as first introduced by Lee and Yang~\cite{lee1952statistical} for complex-valued external fields and later extended by Fisher~\cite{fisher1965nature} to complex-valued temperatures.